Haverfordwest: Three die on paddleboarding river trip

 Three paddleboarders have died and one is in a critical condition after a group got into difficulty in a river.

-Dyfed-Powys Police said two women and a man died at the scene and another woman remains in hospital following the incident on the River Cleddau in Haverfordwest on Saturday morning.
+Dyfed-Powys Police said two women and a man died at the scene another woman remained in hospital following the incident on the River Cleddau in Haverfordwest on Saturday morning.

 They were part of a group of nine adults who travelled to Pembrokeshire for a paddleboarding excursion.

+Company Salty Dog paid tribute to one of the people who died, Paul O'Dwyer.

+In a tweet, Salty Dog clothing company said it was saying goodbye with "a heavy heart", saying Mr O'Dwyer, from Port Talbot, would be missed greatly.

-The other five people were rescued and were not injured.
+The other five people in the paddleboarding group were rescued and were not hurt.

 A member of the public is also believed to have jumped into the river to try and save the paddleboarders, but managed to get out safely, police added.